qooxdoo/qooxdoo/documentation/manual/source/pages/development/write_api_documentation.rst

 .. _pages/write_api_documentation#link:

-@link:
+@link
 ------

 The ``@link`` attribute is similar to the ``@see`` attribute, but it is used for linking to other structures within description texts.
 Unlike the other attributes, the ``@link`` attribute is not standalone, but in curly brackets and within the main description text or a description text of another attribute.

 .. _pages/write_api_documentation#signature:

-@signature:
+@signature
 -----------

-sometimes the API documentation generator is not able to extract the method signature from the source code.
-This is for example the case, when the method is defined using ``environment`` of if the method is assigned from a method constant like ``qx.lang.Function.returnTrue``.
+Sometimes the API documentation generator is not able to extract the method signature from the source code.
+This for example is the case when the method is defined using a ``qx.core.Environment`` selection, or if the method is assigned from a method constant like ``qx.lang.Function.returnTrue``.

-In these cases the method signature can be declared inside the documentation comment using the @signature attribute.
+In these cases the method signature can be declared inside the documentation comment using the ``@signature`` attribute.

 Example: